 - 1. M. R. Spiegel, Vector Analysis (Schaum's Outline Series). - 2.
 H. M. Schey, Div, Grad, Curl, and All That. - 3.
 Sample old tests (with solutions) will be on sale at NOTES-N-QUOTES, 112 Nagle. - 4.
-The solutions manual for odd-numbered problems produced by my Fall '96 class will be on sale at Notes-N-Quotes.
-Some of the solutions are also available on the Web on the old (.../m311/f96/) page.
+A solutions manual for the even-numbered problems will be accessible from the course home page.
+This is a composite of the solutions manuals produced by my Fall '98 and Spring '99 classes.
 (Be warned that a few problem numbers have shifted during revisions of the book manuscript.)